nabeelvalley/docs/content/blog/2022/25-08/read-image-metadata.md

 ## Getting the IFD Data Start Location and Count

-Immediately after the Magic Number are four bytes that specify where the IFD data starts, in the snippet above, these bytes are `08 00 00 00` which convert to the value of `8`, this informs us that the IFD data starts from 8 bytes from the Endian marker
+Immediately after the Magic Number is four bytes that specify where the IFD data starts, in the snippet above, these bytes are `08 00 00 00` which convert to the value of `8`, this informs us that the IFD data starts from 8 bytes from the Endian marker

-By following the offset value, the number of entries in the IFD can be found at the 8 bytes from the Endian marker, in this case bytes `0C 00` which convert to the value of `12`, which indicates that there are 12 entries in the IFD
+By following the offset value, the number of entries in the IFD can be found at the 8 bytes from the Endian marker, in this case, bytes `0C 00` which convert to the value of `12`, which indicates that there are 12 entries in the IFD

 The code applying the above logic can be seen below: